lenforiee/ChimuApi/README.md

 API Wrapper around Chimu.moe API for both synchronous and asynchronous purposes.

 ## What is it for?
-I made this wrapper for Python devs so they can easly access Chimu.moe API both async and sync Allowing more people to use it!
+I made this wrapper for Python devs so they can easly access Chimu.moe API both async and sync.

+Allowing more people to use it!

 ## Synchronous Example